 2. Age 12 years old or older

-3. Subjects with documented CD4+ hematologic malignancies.
-Male and female subjects with CD4+ T-cell malignancies with either relapsed or refractory disease (including those patients who have undergone a prior transplant and patients with an inadequate response after 4-6 cycles of standard chemotherapy)
+3. Subjects with any documented CD4+ T cell hematologic malignancies.
+Male and female subjects with CD4+ T-cell hematologic malignancies with either relapsed or refractory disease (including those patients who have undergone a prior transplant (if allogeneic, subjects are eligible if there are no remaining donor cells) and patients with an inadequate response after 4-6 cycles of standard chemotherapy) are eligible.
+Response criteria for each disease subset will be evaluated based on Standard of Care Guidelines.

 Exclusion Criteria